-Sex and exercise have a lot in common – they both make us sweat (the more, the better!) and they can both lead to better health, increased energy, improved mood and so on.
+Sex and exercise have a lot in common – they both make us sweat (the more, the better!) and lead to better health, increased energy, improved mood, and so on.

 In this article: 📝